Published on March 7th, 2019 | by Bonnie Patten2

 MyPillow Sleep Study is a Snoozer

 Unfortunately, TINA.org has seen a worrisome trend of companies playing fast and loose with what they claim to be clinical studies in order to promote marketing messages that simply aren’t accurate.
-The list so far includes L’Oréal and its clinically proven fountain of youth for skin; Capillus laser hats, clinically proven to regrow hair; Sensa, whose sprinkles guaranteed weight loss with a doctor’s studies as clinical proof; Pom Wonderful juice, clinically proven to treat, prevent, or reduce the risk of heart disease, prostate cancer, and erectile dysfunction; and, more recently, Prevagen, clinically proven to improve memory.
+The list includes L’Oréal and its clinically proven fountain of youth for skin; Capillus laser hats, clinically proven to regrow hair; Sensa, whose sprinkles guaranteed weight loss with a doctor’s studies as clinical proof; Pom Wonderful juice, clinically proven to treat, prevent or reduce the risk of heart disease, prostate cancer and erectile dysfunction; and, more recently, Prevagen, clinically proven to improve memory.
 The problem with all these assertions, however, is that the research simply does not support the marketing message.

 Joining the bandwagon is MyPillow, which recently published a sleep study on its website that claims to be a “double-blind, randomized, placebo-controlled trial of consumer-marketed MyPillow.”
 The problem is that the trial, which MyPillow paid for, appears to have been an unmitigated disaster that ultimately failed to yield competent and reliable scientific results.
 Here are a few of the problems the researchers had:

 - Initially 162 nursing home residents were recruited for the study but they had issues with memory recall so they were dropped as unreliable subjects.